HimanshuB474/ci-cd-python-demo/README.md

-# CI/CD Python Demo

-This is a demo project for setting up a CI/CD pipeline using Jenkins, GitHub, Artifactory, and Python.
+This is a project for setting up a CI/CD pipeline using Jenkins, GitHub, Artifactory, and Python.